caue-mendes/caue-mendes/README.md

 ### Cauê Mendes

+On the road for a Full-Stack Dev.

-A little of Graphic Design with knowledge in Scrum Management
+A little of Graphic Design with knowledge in Scrum Management.

 - 🔭 Trabalhando com / Working as Front-end Dev.
 - 🌱 Estudando / Study Back-end.